la2050/archive/_projects/2015/college-bridge-program-for-graduating-high-school-seniors.md

   Where will you be working?:
     - City of Los Angeles
     - 'Southeast L.A.
-County, including Whittier, Santa Fe Springs, Pico Rivera' How can the LA2050 community and other stakeholders help your proposal succeed?
-Specifics: '' How can the LA2050 community and other stakeholders help your proposal succeed?
-Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Quality improvement research: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Volunteers/staff (human capital): '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Infrastructure (building/space/vehicles, etc.)': '0'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Education/training: '0' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Technical infrastructure (computers, etc.)': '0'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Community outreach: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Network/relationship support: '1' How will your proposal improve the following “Learn” metrics?:
+County, including Whittier, Santa Fe Springs, Pico Rivera' How will your proposal improve the following “Learn” metrics?:
     - >-
-      Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher ed Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: >- Since the target population is first generation college students, we understand that the process of going to college and being prepared for college can be overwhelming for students.
-At times, they will want to give up and not continue on with the bridge program.
-To overcome this barrier, every student that completes the 3 week program will receive a $300 stipend.
-The idea is to reward those students who remain dedicated, and persevere in completing the program.
+      Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher ed Please explain how you will evaluate your work.: >- We have two objectives we want to measure.
-  Please explain how you will evaluate your work.: >-
-    We have two objectives we want to measure.
 (1) Can The Ripple Effect through the summer bridge program assist 60 young people transition into their first